jtribe/ios-tools/README.md

 	- Record the Apple ID in the project README.md ([example](https://github.com/jtribe/whispir-ios/blob/master/README.md)) and store the password in our password tool using a Login item named e.g. "BWF Apple ID"
+  - The iTunes Connect user will need to have _App Manager_ permission
 - Create the App in Dev Center and iTunes Connect
 	- You can either use the Fastlane `produce` tool or do this manually through the browser.
 If you use `produce` then you'll need to specify `--company_name` if it's the first app for the Apple ID.